Manx Wildlife Trust and Manx National Farmers’ Union sign Memorandum of Understanding.

 The MoU was signed today at Close Sartfield, one of MWT’s nature reserves.
 Leigh Morris, MWT CEO, and Vivienne Davies, Chair of MWT Council, signed the MOU on behalf of MWT.
 Leigh said at the signing: ‘This is a real opportunity for the Island, for conservation and farming to come together and do more for 88% of our land.’
-He continued ‘Clearly there are going to be situations where we don’t agree and it’s important that this MoU recognises that.
-But pragmatically, and for the greater good of the Island - particularly under the Biosphere status, it’s important for us to be able to work together more closely.’ and Vivienne said: ‘By working together we can look for joint aims and objectives that are achievable and are actually going to make a difference.’
-She continued ‘This is a magical opportunity for wildlife to restore, recover and recuperate which we all know is important for the air we breath, the food we eat and our quality of life.
+He continued, ‘Clearly there are going to be situations where we don’t agree and it’s important that this MoU recognises that.
+But pragmatically, and for the greater good of the Island - particularly under the Biosphere status, it’s important for us to be able to work together more closely.’
+Vivienne added, ‘By working together we can look for joint aims and objectives that are achievable and are actually going to make a difference.’
+She continued, ‘This is a magical opportunity for wildlife to restore, recover and recuperate which we all know is important for the air we breath, the food we eat and our quality of life.
 I’m so pleased that we are involved.’

 Signing on behalf of MNFU were Tim Johnston, MNFU President, and Andrew Cooper, MNFU General Secretary.
-Tim said: ‘We want a wider recognition of the importance of the environment, of wildlife and issues around climate change.
-As the major land managers on the Island, we are keen to work with others to make that a success which is underpinned by a viable future for Manx agriculture’ Andrew remarked: ‘This has been in the making for a few years now and it’s great to see both organisations coming together for the betterment of Manx agriculture and the environment.’
+Tim said, ‘We want a wider recognition of the importance of the environment, of wildlife and issues around climate change.
+As the major land managers on the Island, we are keen to work with others to make that a success which is underpinned by a viable future for Manx agriculture’.
+Andrew remarked, ‘This has been in the making for a few years now and it’s great to see both organisations coming together for the betterment of Manx agriculture and the environment'.

 MWT are keen to work with all farmers and other organisations across the Isle of Man to champion conservation and look at ways in which wildlife and the environment can support other sectors through a more synergistic approach.